SwinVFTR: A Novel Volumetric Feature-learning Transformer for 3D OCT Fluid Segmentation: Introduction

-Manual annotation and segmentation of sub-retinal fluid can be time-consuming, subject to error, and tedious task.
-Hence, experts in the past proposed and incorporated many image-processing \cite{garvin2008intraretinal,garvin2009automated} and machine learning \cite{chiu2015kernel,quellec2010three} techniques to alleviate this problem.
-However, those traditional approaches required handcrafted feature engineering and pruning, trouble learning spatial and depth features, and less generalization ability.
-With the advent of deep learning, automated segmentation tasks for medical imaging has surged in popularity, given their effectiveness to pixel-wise segment with high accuracy and precise surface estimation for volumetric and spatial imaging data.
-For retinal fluid segmentation, 2D U-Net-like auto-encoder models have been predominantly incorporated in early \cite{roy2017relaynet,schlegl2018fully} and recent works \cite{yang2020rmppnet,ma2021lf,xing2022multi,he2022intra}.
-These models achieved quite good results for multi-layer fluid segmentation in overall metrics.
-However, these architectures fail when segmenting fine fluid-layer boundaries and detecting small deposits of fluids.
-In contrast, recent vision transformer-based auto-encoders for fluid segmentation try to address this problem by utilizing multi-headed window attention \cite{wang2022tiny}, or shifted-window attention \cite{philippi2023vision} for capturing local context, improving tiny fluid segmentation.
-The biggest drawback is these approaches are trained and tested on 2D slices, which only contain spatial features and have no context regarding inter-slice depth information.
-Though an early work \cite{lin2017focal} has utilized a 3D U-Net model for retinal fluid segmentation, any new development since then has been stagnant.
+Manual annotation and segmentation of sub-retinal fluid are time-consuming, error-prone, and tedious.
+To address this, traditional image-processing and machine learning \cite{chiu2015kernel} techniques were introduced but relied heavily on handcrafted features, struggled with spatial and depth features, and lacked generalization ability.
+With deep learning, automated segmentation in medical imaging gained traction due to its high accuracy in pixel-wise segmentation and volumetric data.
+2D U-Net-like auto-encoder models \cite{he2022intra} have been widely used for retinal fluid segmentation, showing good results in multi-layer segmentation.
+However, they struggle with fine fluid boundaries and detecting small deposits.
+Vision transformer-based models have recently improved small fluid segmentation by using multi-headed \cite{wang2022tiny} or shifted-window \cite{philippi2023vision} attention to capture local context.
+However, these models operate on 2D slices and lack depth information.
+While early 3D U-Net models showed potential, progress has stagnated.
+We propose an approach to overcome these limitations: